Current COVID-19 Restrictions

 The Johnson & Johnson vaccine uses a different technology from the mRNA vaccines.
 The J&J vaccine uses a common adenovirus as a “vector” to carry a small piece of DNA into your cells.
 The viral vector has be modified so it cannot reproduce and this DNA never comes in contact with your own DNA.
 Your cells will then use this snippet of DNA to make mRNA that will then be used to make the COVID antigen (the spike protein) that your immune system will be activated against.
 It also uses an adjuvant (an added chemical that enhances the immune response to the antigen).
 In contrast, the Pfizer and Moderna vaccines are made directly from the mRNA (bypassing the viral vector and DNA steps), which is then used by your cells to make the spike protein that activates your immune system against COVID.

 In my many years of practice I have been able to help people who have had significant reactions to vaccines.
-Fortunately, these vaccine reactions are really rare today.
+Fortunately, these vaccine reactions are really rare today has changes were made in the vaccines.
 It is normal to have temporary mild symptoms following a vaccine as your immune system gets activated against the vaccine target.
 These are a sign the vaccine is working.
 However, on a rare occasion a vaccine reaction is severe or lingers, it is then appropriate to seek naturopathic or homeopathic care.